ronh991/glTF-Blender-IO-MSFS/README.md

 There are two ways to install the MSFS Blender exporter.
 Either using the Edit Preferences Menu and Install tab, or copy/paste the addon files to your %APPDATA% folder.
 Installation steps are explained down bellow :

-4.2.0 LTS install - uses new extensions and is drag and drop - see video
+4.2.0 LTS and 4.5.x install - uses new extensions and is drag and drop - see video

 https://youtu.be/Csdrq3izEQA

 ## How to Install the ASOBO Blender MSFS Importer/Exporter using Blender:

 1. Go to the Releases section of the https://github.com/ronh991/glTF-Blender-IO-MSFS/releases repository.
-Then download the zip file `io_scene_gltf2_msfs_for36.zip` for Blender 3.6.x or the pre-release version `io_scene_gltf2_msfs_for40.zip` for Blender 4.0.x.
+Then download the zip file `io_scene_gltf2_msfs_for36.zip` for Blender 3.6.x or the pre-release version `io_scene_gltf2_msfs_for42to45.zip` for Blender 4.2.x LTS and 4.5.x LTS RC.

 ![Download Release](misc/Install/Download_rel.png)